Last Updated on 16 January 2026 by Cycloscope

 5. Hunted House of Tallinn

-This old Tallinn house is famous because of a legend, apparently the Devil’s wedding was celebrated here.
-The owner, in fact, died after renting a room to a mysterious couple and the last thing he said was that he had seen the Devil marrying a young woman.
+This old Tallinn house is famous for a legend: apparently, the Devil’s wedding was celebrated here.
+The owner, in fact, died after renting a room to a mysterious couple, and the last thing he said was that he had seen the Devil marrying a young woman.

-An off the beaten path place to visit if you like ghost stories and mysteries.
-A good place where to spend an unsettling night.
+An off-the-beaten-path place to visit if you like ghost stories and mysteries.
+A good place to spend an unsettling night.

 6. Alexander Nevsky Cathedral

-The Orthodox Cathedral of Tallinn dates back to the late nineteenth century, during the Soviet occupation was declared a non-religious building and left to its fate.
+The Orthodox Cathedral of Tallinn dates back to the late nineteenth century.
+During the Soviet occupation, it was declared a non-religious building and left to its fate.

 Since 1991, following the collapse of the Soviet Union, this beautiful church has been carefully restored.
-Inside there are 3 altars and the whole structure is beautifully decorated.
+Inside, there are three altars, and the whole structure is beautifully decorated.

 7. Toompea Castle

 Tallinn’s Toompea Castle is also home to the Estonian Parliament, located in the historic city.
-First built in wood between the tenth and eleventh centuries, it underwent several modifications and restorations that gave it its present appearance.
+First built in wood between the tenth and eleventh centuries, it underwent several modifications and restorations, giving it its present appearance.

-For 800 years it has been the center of power, even when Estonia was dominated by foreign forces.
+For 800 years, it has been the center of power, even when Estonia was under foreign rule.
 You can visit it with free guided tours.

 8. St. Olav’s church and tower

-At the time of its construction, the beginning of the seventeenth century, this was one of the tallest buildings in the world.
-Its gothic bell tower, visible from many points in the city, measured between 115 and 159 meters (there are conflicting opinions among historians).
+At the time of its construction, at the beginning of the seventeenth century, this was one of the tallest buildings in the world.
+Its Gothic bell tower, visible from many points in the city, measured between 115 and 159 meters (historians disagree).

-However, if you want to climb to the top of the bell tower to look over Tallinn from above you have to climb 232 steps.
+However, if you want to climb to the top of the bell tower to look over Tallinn, you have to climb 232 steps.

 9. Katariina käik, the passage of Santa Caterina

 It is one of the most characteristic views of the Old Town of Tallinn.
-What makes this alley particularly interesting is that it houses a collection of artisanal workshops where artists use traditional methods to create and sell glassware, hats, quilts, ceramics, jewelry, hand-painted silk, and other items.
+This alley houses a collection of artisanal workshops where artists use traditional methods to create and sell glassware, hats, quilts, ceramics, jewelry, hand-painted silk, and other items.

-The workshops are housed in the small rooms of the seventeenth and seventeenth century on the south side of the road and are set up in an open-fashion studio so visitors can watch the artists at work, whether it is blowing glass, weaving or making pottery.
+The workshops are housed in small rooms from the seventeenth and eighteenth centuries on the south side of the road and are set up as open studios so visitors can watch the artists at work, whether it is glassblowing, weaving, or making pottery.

 10. Kumu Art Museum